SolidityFinance/.github/profile/README.md

 Send us a note using the contact information above and we'll get back to you!

 #
-© Solidity Finance LLC. | All rights reserved.
+© SourceHat Labs Inc. | All rights reserved.